The European market potential for (Industrial) Internet of Things

 - Beware that many IoT technologies are rapidly becoming commodities, like mobile applications and cloud computing did before, for example.
 This means your window of opportunity in new technologies, business models and market segments is limited.

-Many promising vertical industries
+There are many promising vertical industries

 IoT is expected to affect all vertical European markets but markets that have traditionally invested more in IT are the front runners.
-The vertical industries with the greatest spending in Europe in 2019 were the consumer segment (€28.5 billion), manufacturing (€17.8 billion), utilities (€16.9 billion), retail (€14.3 billion) and transportation (€13.4 billion) sectors.
-For 2020, the biggest growth is forecasted in the healthcare industry and the transportation sector.
+Promising vertical industries for the next five years include:

 Healthcare is increasingly linked to big databases and medical advice is provided by doctors supported by artificial intelligence.
 Smart health is an explicit example of how IoT is linked with big data, artificial intelligence, machine learning and robotics.

 - Specialise in a vertical sector, or even better, on a specific niche market segment within a vertical market, which will give you a competitive advantage.
 Examples of such niche market segments within vertical sectors are smart farming, smart villages, smart customer experiences and smart warehousing.